sqdgn/whitepaper/whitepaper_2.0.md

 - Manual overrides to smart DCA, sniping, position management (available for **Bluefin**, **Shark** and **Kraken** tiers)
 - **Shark** and **Kraken** tiers get priority early access to new markets and features (e.g. perpetuals markets)

-Over time, the user agents making execution bids will evolve into a full-fledged digital squid avatars, and then higher tiers will get access to additional perks and boosts (eg to unlock new strategies or increase the odds of winning bids temporarily).
+Over time, the user agents making execution bids will evolve into full-fledged digital squid avatars, and then higher tiers will get access to additional perks and boosts (eg to unlock new strategies or increase the odds of winning bids temporarily).
 Lower tiers will be able to purchase the boosts in the app.

 ### Subscription Access